NEW YORK (AP) -- Gaso line prices have begun their seasonal slide.

 "It was a cluster of random coincidental events and the buying had a panic nature to it," Kloza said.

 Gasoline prices were already steep -- they were on track to set an annual record by mid-summer -- because of relatively high global crude oil prices.
 Brent, the type of crude most important in determining the price of gasoline, has averaged $112 per barrel this year.
 Global oil demand is on track to set a record this year despite economic uncertainty.
-And the standoff over Iran’s nuclear program has raised fears that oil supplies could be disrupted if tensions escalate.

 Against that backdrop, the nation’s gasoline infrastructure got slammed.